-Yale University requires you to submit one or two long essays, depending on whether you are submitting the Common Application or Coalition Application.
+Yale University requires you to submit multiple short answer questions and one essay, depending on whether you are submitting the Common Application, QuestBridge Application, or Coalition Application.

-The six short answer questions for the Yale essays range in word limit from 35 words to 300 words.
-These essays are specific to the Yale application - you won’t find them on any other college or university’s application.
+The short answer questions for the Yale essays range in word limit from 35 words to 250 words.
+These essays are specific to the Yale application—you won't find them on any other college or university's application.

 Although they are short, the Yale supplement essays are just as important as the longer essays.